c128lib/Reference/Vdc.md

 Finally, **bit 7** selects which of the two character sets will be used.
-The VIC allows only one of the two character sets to be used at any one time, but the VDC allows ju to select the character set independently for each character position.
+The VIC allows only one of the two character sets to be used at any one time, but the VDC allows you to select the character set independently for each character position.

 The register structure of the VDC chip is rather unusual.
 It